w3f/polkadot-wiki/docs/general/wallets.md

 The [**Polkadot Support**](https://support.polkadot.network/) can provide assistance with issues related to [Polkadot-JS Wallets](./polkadotjs-wallets.md) (i.e. Polkadot-JS UI and browser extension), Parity Signer or [Ledger](./ledger.md).
 For other wallet software, you should contact the developers of that wallet.
-Please note that these wallets are oriented towards developers and power users.
+Please note that these wallets are oriented toward developers and power users.

 | Wallet Name                                                         | Development State | Team Name | Description                                                                                                                                                     |